Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Manually rotate IAM user credentials daily

 **Explanation:**
-"Embed long-lived access keys in application config" is incorrect.
+Embed long-lived access keys in application config is incorrect.
 Embedding long-lived keys is insecure and risks credential leakage.
-"Use IAM roles attached to the instance (Instance Profile)" is correct.
+Use IAM roles attached to the instance (Instance Profile) is correct.
 IAM roles provide temporary, automatically rotated credentials via the Instance Metadata Service, which is the secure AWS best practice.
-"Store root account credentials on the instance" is incorrect.
+Store root account credentials on the instance is incorrect.
 Root credentials must never be stored on instances.
-"Manually rotate IAM user credentials daily" is incorrect.
+Manually rotate IAM user credentials daily is incorrect.
 Manual rotation is error-prone and unnecessary when instance roles provide temporary credentials automatically.

 ---